materialsintelligence/matscholar-web/matscholar_web/README.md

 ## A guide to the callback element IDs:

-- Only use underscores for separating words, not dashes.
+- Only use hyphens for separating words, not underscores.
+This is to make them easily searchable and replaceble in text even if a related Python variable is similarly named.
 - `"core_*"`: ids on the main page, regardless of app.
 - `"search_*"`: ids on the search app
 - `"extract_*"`: ids on the extract app